Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Types of mass movement
 #### Solifluction lobes
+Solifluction is the movement and "flowing" of soil and sediments

 When the ground and soil on slopes is frozen during the winter, the soil particles are separated slightly and loosened by the ice which forms and expands by around 9% between these particles (frost heaving).

 During the thawing of the active layer in the spring and summer months, water saturates the ground as it cannot drain easily (due to the impermeable, frozen permafrost below - it is forced to stay in the upper layer) or evaporate due to the cooler climate.
 Friction is reduced between these particles, which are already loose after the freezing months, as this water can lubricate them.
 As a result of this excessive lubrication, the soil moves downslope easily.
 (The extra mass from the water can also help with this.)